zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

-   With this set, the GTP analyzer waits until the most-recent upflow and downflow packets are a valid GTPv1 encapsulation before issuing :zeek:see:`analyzer_confirmation`.
+   With this set, the GTP analyzer waits until the most-recent upflow and downflow packets are a valid GTPv1 encapsulation before issuing :zeek:see:`analyzer_confirmation_info`.
 If it's false, the first occurrence of a packet with valid GTPv1 encapsulation causes confirmation.
 Since the same inner connection can be carried differing outer upflow/downflow connections, setting to false may work better.

 .. zeek:id:: Tunnel::delay_teredo_confirmation
-   :source-code: base/init-bare.zeek 5185 5185
+   :source-code: base/init-bare.zeek 5165 5165

    :Type: :zeek:type:`bool`
    :Attributes: :zeek:attr:`&redef`